bgibbs0/HoneyPotLab/README.md

   </p>
 </br>

-I now run a KQL query to parse the RawData column.
-The query will sort the data into: Latitude, Longitude, DestinationHost, Username, Sourcehost, State, Country, Label, and Timestamp.
+I then ran a KQL query to parse the RawData column.
+The query sorted the data into: _Latitude, Longitude, DestinationHost, Username, Sourcehost, State, Country, Label, and Timestamp_.
 </br>
 <p align="center">
 FAILED_RDP_HP: <br/>